bjsonnen/homelab/README.md

 - Using a public repo forces me to think more about security.
 - All apps are supposed to work in production.
 First I need a second mini pc for that.
 - Secrets are stored inside this git repository.
 All are encrypted.
 I'm using [CNCF SOPS](https://fluxcd.io/flux/guides/mozilla-sops/) for encryption.
-- Storage is managed through [Rook](https://rook.io/).
+- Storage is managed through [Longhorn](https://longhorn.io/).
-  - Only on the staging cluster with one disk with 100gb.

 ## How to

 ### General info

-- Make sure you have a non-formatted disk on your VM for your Kubernetes cluster.
-This is required for [Rook](https://rook.io/).
+- Make sure you install `nfs-common`.
+It's used with Longhorn.

 ### Setup